-This policy It applies to all persons employed by, attending, or otherwise affiliated with the Public Schools of Brookline PSB, including volunteers, interns, and partnering organizations.
+This policy It applies to all persons employed by, attending, or otherwise affiliated with the Public Schools of Brookline, including volunteers, interns, and partnering organizations.

 The hate speech prevention policy shall take effect immediately upon passage of this policy by the School Committee.
-The protocols and annual report provisions shall take effect during at the start of the 2024-2025 school year following the completion of initial trainings.
+The protocols and annual report provisions shall take effect at the start of the 2024-2025 school year.

-1. Definition: Hate speech, whether explicit or implicit, plain or subtle, intentional or unintentional, is a pejorative communication, in speech, gesture, illustration, writing and/or any form of electronic communication that, at its root, expresses prejudice or hate on the basis of ethnicity, race, religion, nationality, sexual orientation, gender identity, disability, or other like grouping. -Such expression does not necessarily -result in unequal treatment based on protected class, may be a singular instance and might be expressed in a non-threatening manner.-
+- 1. Definition: Hate speech, whether explicit or implicit, plain or subtle, intentional or unintentional, is a pejorative communication, in speech, gesture, illustration, writing and/or any form of electronic communication that, at its root, expresses prejudice or hate on the basis of ethnicity, race, religion, nationality, sexual orientation, gender identity, disability, or other like grouping. -Such expression does not necessarily -result in unequal treatment based on protected class, may be a singular instance and might be expressed in a non-threatening manner.- - 2.
+Examples: - a.
+Typical hH ate speech typically involves epithets, slurs, statements that promote bias and/or malicious stereotypes (for example: "Jews control the world" or use of the N-word)

-2. Examples:

-a.
-Typical hH ate speech typically involves epithets, slurs, statements that promote bias and/or malicious-stereotypes (for example: "Jews control the world" or use of the N-word) Formatted: Space Before: 0.8 line, After: 0.8 line
+Formatted: Space Before: 0.8 line, After: 0.8 line